martinwheatman/JusTalk/README.md

 # [so] what commands [are there]

-Commands are given as boilerplate verb-phrases, interspersed with noun-phrases So the [keyword search|guesses] currently includes:
+Commands are given as string-literal verb-phrases, interspersed with noun-phrase variables.
+So the keyword search \[guesses-at-meanings] currently include:
 - click on X
+Where X is the 'name' of the button.
+Following the specification for clickable items, this is either the title, value, innerText or the 'submit' button.
+Multiple matches and forms are not supported yet.
+Neither are radio buttons and checkboxes.

+Similarly, the page reader included the commands:
 - read .. from X
 - read .. from main heading